kost/Croatian-US-mac/README.md

 Copy Croatian-US.keylayout and Croatian-US.icns to following directory:
 /Library/Keyboard\ Layouts/

-Go to System Preferences -> Keyboard -> Iput Sources and select Croatian US
+Go to System Preferences -> Keyboard -> Input Sources and select Croatian US

-or if you have language
+or if you have list of languages, you need to go to *Others* in language list and select Croatian US.

 ## Building